 Challenges MSPs Are Facing When Providing Business Continuity Solutions

 The ASCII Group members pointed out that delivering the solutions your clients need is becoming more of a challenge.
 Sizer comments, “The IT supply chain is slow to recover.
 We have had to adjust our plans to reflect the supply chain shortage and adapt.”

-She adds, “Workers are also harder to find both for our clients and us.
-There are fewer people at client sites to ‘own’ processes and procedures, and projects are slower to get started and finished.”
+She adds, “Workers are also harder to find for our clients and us.
+There are fewer people at client sites to show processes and procedures, and projects are slower to start and finish.”

 Rojas adds, “The current environment has tremendous uncertainty and volatility, so planning for what may be around the corner sometimes looks like ‘stocking up’ on labor, hardware, and anything that might be difficult to obtain in the near future.
 We want to ensure we can continue to serve our clients and live out our mission.”

 “I see continued periods of volatility where MSP owners must be prepared to pivot quickly and adapt to the changing circumstances,” he says.

 Another challenge is dealing with the sheer volume of businesses looking for these solutions.
 “Our challenge is finding time to work with the influx of customers that are now taking business continuity seriously and always working with our partners to continue to ensure they are providing the best possible solution for our stack,” Bloomfield says.

 Although meeting the demand for business continuity solutions is challenging, overall, it is a positive sign for the future.
 Barber comments, “IT is needed now more than ever.”